Geoalert/mapflow-docs-en/docs_userguides/get_started.rst

 ..
 HINT::
    Try GeoJSON - it's the most popular format for geographic object to display them on web maps.
 To define area on the map, you either draw a rectangle or drop your polygon coordinates in GeoJSON file.
-   In addition to coordinates in GeoJSON you may see the **properties** of the objects that typicaly refer to the attributes in GIS terminology.
+   In addition to coordinates in GeoJSON you may see the **properties** of the objects that typically refer to the attributes in GIS terminology.

 GeoJSON sample: